paalamugan/single-spa-example-config/README.md

-# Single spa example webpack configuration
+# Single spa example common configuration

-Predefined Some Common webpack configuration for single-spa with react and typescript
+Predefined Some Common webpack and other configuration for single-spa.

 ## Getting started